This article should be studied in conjuntion with

-The idle jet is a brass "bolt" on the right side, the main jet is in the bottom of the float bowl.
+The idle jet is a brass "bolt" on the right side, and the main jet is in the bottom of the float bowl.
 The air correction jet is a brass screw with a hole in it -- vertical between the float chamber and main throat -- you have to take the top off the carburetor to get at it, and it's about an inch long.
 It has the emulsion tube attached underneath.

-- The air correction jet feeds AIR into the mixture (at higher rpm only) to stop the mixture richening to much at high airflows.
+- The air correction jet feeds AIR into the mixture (at medium to higher rpm only) to stop the mixture richening to much at high airflows.
 Therefore, SMALLER means richer with the air correction jet.